rmajuri/rob-majuri-blog/content/blog/debugging/index.md

 In my first year as a professional software developer, I'm learning that one of the most common and important parts of this job is debugging.

-Debugging is a part of your development skillset that's easy to overlook as a beginnger, because when you're just starting out, the projects that you're working on tend not to be very complex.
+Debugging is a part of your development skillset that's easy to overlook as a beginner, because when you're just starting out, the projects that you're working on tend not to be very complex.
 Therefore, it's often easy to track down bugs in a somewhat crude way, without using the tools available.
 As long as your projects are small in scope, debugging in this way might not waste too much time.

 When you start working on a production application containing years worth of code and layers of complexity, however, debugging by brute force and raw trial-and-error just won't do.
 You'll waste lots of time.
 You'll grow frustrated.
 You'll run out of guesses about where the root of your problem lies.